Kunutza/Youtube-Playlist-Downloader/README.md

 This project was initially made to practice multithreading.
 You can borrow all the code you want

+If you want to use the script to download some songs I recommend you only download the audio.
+Downloading video or video with sound is a work in progress.

 ## Version 1.1
 - Finds video streams using multithread
 - Downloads the best quality of audio automatically